cortex-lab/phy/docs/clustering.md

 You can move up and down in the **similarity view** with the `Space` and `Shift-space` arrows.
 The cluster selected in the similarity view is called the **similar cluster**.
 The idea is to go through every "best cluster" in the cluster view, and review the "similar clusters" in the similarity view (sorted by decreasing similarity with the best cluster).

 Press `Control+Space` to select the first 15 eligible clusters currently shown in the similarity view while preserving the cluster view selection.
-This uses the current similarity view sorting and filtering, and replaces any previous similarity view selection.
+Repeat it to select the next batch.
+This uses the current similarity view sorting and filtering.
 To choose a different number, use **Select > Select N Similar**; the chosen number becomes the shortcut's new default and is remembered across sessions.

 Wizard navigation skips clusters labeled `noise` or `mua` by default.
 To include them when moving through either table or when selecting N similar clusters, uncheck **Select > Skip Noise and MUA**.
 This preference is remembered across sessions.
 Direct selection with the mouse, a cluster ID, or a snippet can always select these clusters.
 Code that creates a `Supervisor` can choose the initial behavior with `skip_masked_clusters=False`; saved GUI state takes precedence when present.